-- Land in surface area of 12,000 sqm and office building in surface area of 34,628 sqm located at Sos Pipera Tunari, 2III, owned by subsidiary One North Gate SA; - 3 apartments and 4 parking spaces owned by subsidiary One Long Term Value SA; - Land in surface area of 6,096 sqm and office building with a total GLA of 23,800 sqm located at Calea Floreasca, Nr.
-159-165, owned by subsidiary One United Tower SA; - Land plot and one office building in total surface area of 46,253 sqm located at 44 Sergent Nutu Ion Street, owned by subsidiary One Cotroceni Park Office SA; - Property located in Buzau County acquired during September, owned by subsiadiary One Carphatian Lodge Magura SRL comprising of a boutique hotel together with a 56ha of forest and land.
-The Group targets further investments on short and medium-term; - 30 apartments and 35 parking spaces owned by subsidiary One Mircea Eliade Properties SRL.
-During Q1-2022, the Group started the activities with the view to rental of several apartments and related parking spaces owned by subsidiary One Mircea Eliade Properties SRL and therefore changes the presentation from apartments available for sale to apartments available for rental.
-The Group have performed the valuation of the assets with an independent evaluator, Colliers Romania and recognized a gain from fair value adjustment of RON 45,2 million; - Retail building acquired through business combination with Bucur Obor SA.
+- Land in surface area of 12,000 sqm and office building in surface area of 34,628 sqm located at Sos Pipera Tunari, 2III, owned by subsidiary One North Gate SA; - 2 apartments and 2 parking spaces owned by subsidiary One Long Term Value SA; - Land in surface area of 6,096 sqm and office building with a total GLA of 23,800 sqm located at Calea Floreasca, Nr.
+159-165, owned by subsidiary One United Tower SA; - Land plot and one office building in total surface area of 46,814 sqm (including terraces) located at 44 Sergent Nutu Ion Street, owned by subsidiary One Cotroceni Park Office SA; - Property located in Buzau County, owned by subsiadiary One Carpathian Lodge Magura SRL comprising of a boutique hotel together with a 56ha of forest and land.
+The Group targets further investments on short and medium-term; - 28 apartments and 25 parking spaces owned by subsidiary One Mircea Eliade Properties SRL.
+During the year of 2023, the Group started the activities with the view to rental of 9 apartments owned by subsidiary One Mircea Eliade Properties SRL and therefore changes the presentation from apartments available for sale to apartments available for rental.
+The Group have performed the valuation of the assets with an independent evaluator, Colliers Romania and recognized a gain from fair value adjustment of RON 48,8 million; - Retail building acquired through business combination with Bucur Obor SA in 2022.
 The subject property has a total leasable area of 24,325 sqm of retail and 2,452 sqm storages.
-The investment property was valued at fair value at the date of acquisition at RON 307,1 million; On November 19th, 2021, One United Properties announced the intention to acquire (indirectly, through BO Retail Invest S.R.L.) a controlling stake in Bucur Obor SA, a company listed on the Multilateral Trading System of the Bucharest Stock Exchange, under symbol BUCU.
+The investment property was valued at fair value at the date of acqusition at RON 313,6 million; On November 19th, 2021, One United Properties announced the intention to acquire (indirectly, through BO Retail Invest S.R.L.) a controlling stake in Bucur Obor SA, a company listed on the Multilateral Trading System of the Bucharest Stock Exchange, under symbol BUCU.
 On the same date, by means of the loan made available by the company One United Properties SA, BO Retail Invest S.R.L. acquired a 54.4351% of the share capital of Bucur Obor, against a sum of RON 65 million.
 The transaction was subject to Competition Council clearance, which the Company received on February 4th, 2022.
 On February 8th, 2022, One United Properties closed the transaction of the acquisition by the Company of direct sole control over BO Retail Invest S.R.L., and indirectly the control over Bucur Obor SA.
 Bucur Obor S.A. carries out its activity within the Bucur Commercial Complex Obor, located in Bucharest, Sos.
 Colentina no. 2, in the building from Sos.
 Mihai Bravu no. 2 and in the building from Sos.
 Colentina no. 6A.
 All these properties are owned by the company.
+Bucur Obor has as main activity the renting of commercial spaces, in which the clients retail goods.
+The shopping complex offers a multitude of stores, in a unique mix in Bucharest, a combination of family business such as haberdashery, fabrics, footage, windows & mirrors, leather goods, gold, jewelry and more, along with international brands consecrated;